 Being broke has a bum-sounding quality to it, with no small tinge of ineptitude.
 It’s mildly amusing to hear someone say, “There was more month at the end of my money.”
 But as my long-time best friend Dave says to me whenever I shrug off circumstances I believe I can’t control, “Too passive!”

-Being under-capitalized sounds more sophisticated, or wise, or intentional somehow – and not just because it’s a $65 dollar word.
-For indeed, what is capital?
+Being under-capitalized sounds more sophisticated, wise, or intentional somehow – and not just because it’s a $65 dollar word.
+Indeed, what is capital?
 According to my computer system’s convenient dictionary:

 Capital (n): wealth in the form of money or other assets owned by a person or organization or available or contributed for a particular purpose such as starting a company or investing.